Bandar Baru Klang

-Bandar Baru Klang (literal translation: Klang New Town) is a modern township located just 2 km away from the Klang town centre in the state of Selangor, Malaysia.
+Bandar Baru Klang (literal translation: Klang New Town) is a modern township located 2 km away from the Klang town centre in the state of Selangor, Malaysia.
 Bandar Baru Klang is developed by the Acmar Group.
 The township falls under the jurisdiction of the Klang Municipal Council (MPK).

 Connectivity

-Bandar Baru Klang is well connected to the Federal Highway and the North Klang Straits Bypass as well as the North Klang Valley Expressway via North Klang Straits Bypass.
+Bandar Baru Klang is well connected to the Federal Highway and the North Klang Straits Bypass, as well as the North Klang Valley Expressway (NKVE) via North Klang Straits Bypass.

 Politics

 Bandar Baru Klang is represented in the Parliament by the Member of Parliament for Shah Alam, Khalid Abd Samad.
 In the State Assembly of Selangor, the township is represented by Mohd Najwan Halimi, the state assemblyman for Kota Anggerik.

 Facilities

 Hotels

 The 488-room Wyndham Acmar Klang is the first upscale international hotel in Klang.
 The hotel opens in January 2020 and is located next to AEON Shopping Centre Bukit Raja.
 The construction of the hotel was halted in 1997 due to the Asian Financial Crisis, and was resumed in 2015.